w3c/wai-curricula/content/how-to-use-these-curricula.md

 ## Implementation Examples

 {% include excol.html type="middle" %}

 The following are possible implementations of the WAI Curricula.
-Some of them are based on a complete curriculum, some others combine different modules from different curricula to address several roles together.
+Some of them are based on a complete curriculum, some others combine different curricula modules to address several roles together.

-### Prioritizing Materials Based on Roles
+### Roles Metrics

-An organization is planning how to introduce web accessibility for their various roles and is interested in knowing modules of these curricula they can use as primary and secondary.
+The following is a series of course examples and the recommended modules based on the roles these courses address.

 <table>
 <thead>
-<caption>Primary and secondary categorization</caption>
+<caption>Roles Metrics</caption>
 <tr>
 <th>Course name</th>
 <th>Primary Modules</th>